Medical Director’s Blog – Concussion: Back to Basics

 Understandably, concussion raises a number of concerns for those providing sport, particularly those who are working with children, and it’s always interesting hearing from coaches what they are most worried about.
-It has been clear to me that over the last couple of years awareness of the injury has rocketed (significant thanks have to go to the RFU and their Headcase campaign for that) but this year there has been one consistent theme that has been raised – the nervousness of coaching staff to make a “diagnosis”.
+It has been clear to me that over the last couple of years awareness of the injury has rocketed (significant thanks have to go to the RFU and their Headcase campaign for that) but there remains a consistent issue that causes nervousness among coaching – making a “diagnosis”.

 “I’m not a doctor, how can I possibly decide if a player has had a concussion?”

 The answer is simple – no one is asking you to.
 But what you do need to do is have a suspicion.
 In education sessions, I tell coaches to ask themselves two questions: